What is blurry vision?

 Blurry vision is when you don't see as clearly or sharply as you once did.
 It's the most common vision problem.
-Blurry vision is different from loss of vision.
-Loss of vision means you become blind or can't see anything in all or part of an eye.
+Blurry vision is different from loss of vision Sudden Vision Loss Sudden vision loss is when you lose some or all of your vision quickly.
+The loss can happen within a few minutes or over a few days.
+Vision loss differs from blurry vision.
+Blurry vision is... read more .
+Loss of vision means you become blind or can't see anything with all or part of an eye.

 Most often your vision is blurry and you just need glasses or contact lenses because you are:

 Have astigmatism (blurry vision due to the shape of your eye's cornea or lens)

 Macular degeneration Age-Related Macular Degeneration (AMD) The retina is a layer of cells at the back of your eye that's sensitive to light and sends signals to your brain that allow you to see.
 The macula is a small area of the retina that has a high... read more (a gradual breakdown of the back of your eye, leading to vision loss)

 When should I see a doctor?

 Go to a hospital right away if you have blurry vision and any of these warning signs:

 Severe loss of vision, especially in just one eye, even if the symptoms started slowly

 Eye pain (with or without moving your eyes)